Record

 /AS 35-59: Asia Archives 1935-1959: East Asia general and mission series; West Asia general and mission series; Asia

-Arrangement of papers within each [mission series]:
+Arrangement of papers within the mission series:

 The way in which the online catalogue is currently structured does not match the physical arrangement of the Archive.
 When the original typescript handlists were entered in to the online catalogue in 2001 the entries were arranged by series (mission series), thereunder by mission and thereunder by committee rather than by committee and thereunder by series.
 As work continues to enter the typescript catagues online, the online structure may change.

-The catalogue for the overseas mission series 1935-1959 and the overseas general series 1799-1959 has not yet been entered online, it is necessary to use two typescript handlists.
-Copies of the Catalogue of the Papers of the Foreign Division 1799-1949 and Catalogue of the Papers of the Overseas Division 1935-1959 are held in the Cadbury Research Library Reading Room and at CMS Oxford.
+The catalogue for the mission series 1935-1959 and the general series 1799-1959 has not been entered online, it is necessary to use two typescript handlists.
+Copies of the 'Catalogue of the Papers of the Foreign Division 1799-1949' and 'Catalogue of the Papers of the Overseas Division 1935-1959' are held in the Cadbury Research Library Reading Room and at CMS Oxford.
 The handlists can be supplied in alternative formats, please email special-collections@contacts.bham.ac.uk.

 Administrative HistoryWhen the CMS was founded, one of the three committees set up to administer the work of the Society was the Committee of Correspondence.
 The Committee of Correspondence was established to ‘seek for proper missionaries, to superintend their instruction and to correspond with them when sent out’.

-After a re-organization of the Society's committee structure was agreed in 1972, a new Missions Operations Committee (later 'Missions Overseas Committee') was charged with the overall direction of the Society's work overseas.
+After a re-organisation of the Society's committee structure was agreed in 1972, a new Missions Operations Committee (later 'Missions Overseas Committee') was charged with the overall direction of the Society's work overseas.
 The Missions Operation Committee was responsible for reviewing the needs and opportunities in countries overseas where CMS missionaries were serving; it was to consider new opportunities and prioritize use of resources.
-Further re-organization of the Society’s committees led to the disbanding of the Missions Overseas Committee in May 1981 and work was then handed over to Regional Groups each of which supported a Regional Secretary.
+Further re-organisation of the Society’s committees led to the disbanding of the Missions Overseas Committee in May 1981 and work was then handed over to Regional Groups each of which supported a Regional Secretary.

 Source: Laws and Regulations printed in the ‘Proceedings of the Church Missionary Society for Africa and the East’, 1817-1818; CMS periodical: 'Yes', Autumn 1972.